ddupas/msfish/README.md

-	Some overlap in functionality with various methods of accessing sqlite3, simply because I started with bare-bones, realized needed to promisify it, found that, but then realized i also need an in browser library for client side stuff. had i realized it was all heading toward needing sql.js, i would of started there
+	Some overlap in functionality with various methods of accessing sqlite3, simply because I started with bare-bones, realized needed to promisify it, found that, but then realized i also need an in-browser library for client side stuff. had i realized it was all heading toward needing sql.js, i would of started there
 - ### sql.js
     npm i does not download sql-wasm.js,